Premera Blue Cross Blue Shield of Alaska is here to support members, employers, and healthcare providers during the COVID-19 outbreak.

 CDC will further assess the effectiveness of COVID-19 vaccines after they are approved or authorized for

 emergency use by FDA and recommended for public use.
 These real-world assessments will compare groups of people who do and don’t get vaccinated and people who do and don’t get COVID-19 to assess how well COVID-19 vaccines are

 Right now, we don’t know if any one vaccine is better than another.
 Initial data released by the manufacturers have shown very promising results of the vaccines being effective

 (>90% effective in trials at avoidance of symptomatic infection).

 We do know that the Moderna, Pfizer, and AstraZeneca vaccines are two-dose vaccines, meaning you’ll need to have two shots a certain length of time apart.
-One vaccine has been shown to be particularly effective in older adults.

 The CDC Director has approved additional phases of the COVID-19 vaccination program.
 Note that each state can vary who is included in each phase or accept the CDC recommendations.
 We expect Washington and Alaska to follow CDC guidelines; we’ll know more in early January.
 It’s expected that the next phase of vaccinations (phase 1b) will not start before the end of January.